 Accrual rates.
 Regular full-time employees earn vacation time beginning the first pay period worked.
 Vacation time for all regular full-time employees is based on the employee's status with the library and/or length of service and will be earned as follows:

 Vacation time shall not exceed 320 hours on June 30 of each year.
-Any vacation time in excess of the 320 hours may either be converted to eligible years of service time in the Public School Retirement system (per retirement Board policies) or to the individual's sick leave bank.
+Any vacation time in excess of the 320 hours will be converted to hours in the individual's sick leave bank.
 In some situations, employees shall have "grandparented" vacation maximums which were established on June 30, 1995.
 Excess hours will be handled the same.

 Vacation shall be scheduled upon the prior approval of supervisors, preferably with at least one month's notice, and must be taken at the convenience of the Library.